Characteristic cycles and the conductor of direct image

 We also prove an index formula Proposition \ref{prvan} for vanishing cycles complex.

 The author thanks A.\ Beilinson for the remark that Theorem \ref{thmay} implies the geometric case of the conductor formula conjectured by Bloch in \cite{Bl} and for showing the proof of Lemma \ref{lmch0} in the characteristic zero case.
 The author thanks H.\ Haoyu for discussion on the subject of Subsection \ref{ssiv} and thanks H.\ Kato for pointing out an error in the proof of Proposition \ref{prvan} in an earlier version.
+He also thanks an anonymous referee for careful reading, for pointing out gaps in the proofs of Lemma \ref{lmtrqf} and of Proposition \ref{prV2} in an earlier version and proposing to improve the statement of Lemma \ref{lmS}.

 The research was supported by JSPS Grants-in-Aid for Scientific Research (A) 26247002.